robotics-upo/laserscan_labeler/README.md

 - Click and drag a circle to move it over the scan area.
 - Right clicking a circle deletes it (from that scan on).
 - Using the scroll wheel over a circle enlarges or shrinks its radius.
+- Optionally, we can change the class of the label by clicking in the circle with the middle button of the mouse.
+We can change between the different classes available: green color for people - class 1 by default, blue color - class 2, yellow color - class 3.
+It is recommended to use class 1 for people, and the other two classes for other stuff that the user would like to label.

 ### Bottom set of controls